Dublin

 Dublin transfers to Switzerland are mainly enforced by air to the airports of Zurich, Geneva and Basel, but they can also take place by land from neighbouring countries.

 Dublin returnees are received by the police at the airport or the border post.
 If the person has been transferred according to a ‘take back’ request, meaning that they have already applied for asylum in Switzerland in the past, they will have to report to the migration authorities of the canton to which they had been attributed (if such attribution had already taken place), regardless of the state of the procedure.
 The procedure will then be resumed, if there has not yet been a negative decision on the merits.
-If the person is transferred according to a ‘take charge’ request, meaning that they do not have applied for asylum in Switzerland before, they have to report to the federal asylum centre which the police indicates to them.
+If the person is transferred according to a ‘take charge’ request, meaning that they have not applied for asylum in Switzerland before, they must report to the federal asylum centre the police points them to.
 The police give the person a public transport ticket to facilitate the journey to the cantonal migration office or the federal asylum centre.
-If the person has health problems that require the organisation of a transfer, either the canton or the federal asylum centre will organise the transfer from the airport or border post.[105]
+If the person has health problems that require the organisation of a transfer, either the canton or the federal asylum centre will organise the transfer from the airport or border post.[92]

-No obstacles for applicants transferred back to Switzerland under Dublin have been observed.
+No obstacles for applicants transferred back to Switzerland under Dublin have been observed, including in 2025.

 [17] Articles 16 and 17(2) Dublin III Regulation.

-[9] For example: In Decision D-5221/2016, 31 October 2018 and Decision D-5407/2018, 31 October 2018, the Federal Administrative Court the cases were referred back to the SEM in order to do a proper examination of a possible use of the sovereignty clause.
+[18] For example: In decision D-5221/2016, 31 October 2018 and decision D-5407/2018, 31 October 2018, the FAC referred the cases back to the SEM to do a proper examination of a possible use of the sovereignty clause.
 The cases concerned families with a Dublin decision to Bulgaria, where they had been ill-treated and detained by the authorities.

-[15] In November 2017, the Swiss Refugee Council and a broad coalition of NGOs submitted to the Federal Council the “Dublin call” (Appel de Dublin).
+[23] In November 2017, the SRC and a broad coalition of NGOs submitted to the Federal Council the “Dublin call” (Appel de Dublin).
 This call urges the authorities to handle the asylum applications lodged by vulnerable persons.
-For further information, see the website of the coalition available (in French) at: http://bit.ly/2pFSRKW
+For further information, see the website of the coalition available (in French) here.

 [27] Article 99 AsylA.